7 Body Language Hacks to Look (and Feel) More Confident

-Hey, Psych2Goers!
-We’ve all heard the phrase “fake it ‘til you make it,” but what does that actually mean.
-It’s kind of manifesting what you want through action rather than repeating it like a mantra or writing it on a vision board.
-This principle applies to something that affects all of us – confidence!
+We’ve all heard the phrase “fake it ‘til you make it,” but what does that actually mean?
+It’s manifesting what you want through your actions rather than repeating affirmations to yourself.
+This principle can apply to something that affects all of us – confidence!
 Some of us have it naturally, and some of us need more help finding it.
-For those of us who need that extra boost, here are 7 body language hacks to look (and feel) more confident!
+For those of us who need that extra boost, here are 7 body language hacks to look (and feel) more confident… according to science, of course!

 Side Note: Confidence and the concept of confidence are both objective concepts.
 Our definition of confidence might look different than another, but that doesn’t mean either is wrong.
 If you struggle with your version of confidence, please reach out to a mental health professional.

-When you plan to do something, it’s proactive and calm as opposed to being reactive and rushed.
-This applies to our movements.
-When you plan to go to the cupboard to get a cup, you can slowly and calmly open the door and grab your favorite Naruto cup.
-This is different than if you open the cupboard and have to rush to catch the glass as it falls off of the shelf.
-These rushed, jerky movements show uncertainty.
+When you plan something, this is a proactive and calm approach.
+When we don’t plan, this causes us to rush and can cause us to be frantic.
+This principle also applies to your movements.
+Life coach Tony Robbins explains this in his article revealing his top 10 confident body language hacks.
+When you plan to go to the cupboard to get a cup, you can take long, slow steps, calmly open the door, and grab your favorite Naruto mug.
+This is a bit different than if you dash to the cupboard and rip the door open to have a mug tumble out, shattering on the floor.
+These frantic movements show uncertainty.
 However, when you slow your movements down or rather take time to think through your actions, that sureness comes through to others as confidence.

-When you’re trying to talk to someone and they are doing everything they can to avoid contact, it can put a weird feel on the conversation.
-In some cases, it can make you feel like this person may be lying, but this can also be a sign of low self-confidence.
+When you’re talking to someone, but they’re avoiding eye contact, it can give the conversation a weird vibe.
+In some cases, it can make you feel like this person may be lying about something.
+This may also be a sign of low self-confidence.
 Subconsciously, the person may not feel equal to the person or people they’re talking to, so they don’t make eye contact.
-One example of this is someone giving a presentation and feeling a slight tinge of imposter syndrome, like they don’t know what they’re talking about when they did the research.
+In 1988, Carolyn Atkins did a study on eye contact of public speakers.
+When the speaker made what was defined as “good” eye contact, the audience perceived them to have a good personality.
+If there was “minimal” or “no” eye contact, the audience perceived the speaker negatively.
 Now, we don’t want non-blinking, staring eye contact.
-That’s creepy.
+That can be creepy!.
 Stop that.
 Making appropriate eye contact, like in a presentation or conversation, can really increase the perception of confidence.

 Show Me Your Hands!

 I think there’s been a time or two in everyone’s life where the phrase “I don’t know what to do with my hands” became all too real.
-For me, it was taking pictures with my significant other.
-Sure, I had one arm around them, but… what do I do with the other one?
-So, in every picture, I have one arm around them, and my other hand plastered to the side of my thigh in a very unattractive death grip claw like shape.
-All of my nerves and insecurities magically migrated to my hand.
-If you couldn’t tell by my awkward smile, you could definitely tell by the hand.
-When we do things like this, stuffing hands in our pockets, or even fidgeting, it gives off that same perception.
-When we show our hands, either by gesturing or even resting them on a table or the chair we’re in, this shows how confident you are not needing to distract yourself from the fact that you’re in a stressful situation.
-It’s a quick fix, too!
+Let’s say you’re taking a picture with your significant other.
+Sure, you have one arm around them, but… what do you do with the other one?
+So, out of sheer awkwardness, you now have one arm around them, and your other hand is plastered to the side of your thigh in a very unattractive death grip, claw-like shape.
+All of your nerves and insecurities magically migrate… to your hand.
+In his book The Dictionary of Body Language, retired FBI Agent Joe Navarro explains how you can use your hands to display confidence.
+When you show your hands, either by gesturing or resting them in plain view, this reflects how confident you are!
+Some hand positions to show confidence are showing your palms, steepling, and interlocking your fingers with your thumbs up.
+It shows that you don’t need to self-soothe during a potentially stressful situation.
+This is just another quick hack to show your confidence.

-There can be a lot of situations where a person can feel less than confident.
+There can be a lot of reasons why you’re not feeling the most confident.
 Whether it’s asking someone out, doing a presentation at school, or asking for a raise, we hope these body language hacks give you the boost you need.
-If you try one out, let us know how it made you feel or even drop a hack of your own below!
+Good luck!
+If you try one out, let us know how it made you feel or even drop a hack of your own down below!
 As always, keep an eye on Psi for more Psych2Go content!
+Until next time!

 The references used in and to compose this article are listed below: